Sitecore/Helix.Docs/helix/devops/development/setting-up.rst

 Setting up a development environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Optimising the task of setting up a local development environment is
+The task of setting up a local development environment is
 a critical optimization point for on-boarding new developers
 or resetting a developer’s local environment.
 It is also
 about being able to consistently and quickly set up a given version